Contact with relatives of people killed through work activities

 This guidance explains the practical arrangements for following HSE's policy on contacting and communicating with bereaved families in connection with work-related deaths.

-The general principles describing how front line staff should treat members of bereaved families are set out in HSE's policy statement on working with victims.
+The general principles describing how front line staff should treat members of bereaved families are set out in HSE's guidance on working with victims.
 This OG develops those principles into roles and responsibilities for staff, and ways of engaging with families that can help to create a positive relationship and lead to a well-managed outcome.

 The guidance on the inter-personal aspects of engaging with bereaved families and making initial contact are universally applicable, but there are procedural differences in Scotland.
 These are set out in Appendix 1 and should be read in conjunction with the Enforcement Guide for Scotland.

 The Principal Inspector is responsible for:

 - ensuring that early contact is made with the bereaved family

 - allocating the lead for communicating with the family to an appropriate member of the team with sufficient knowledge and skills for the task

 - ensuring that the primary contact person with the family is someone other than the lead investigator if:

 - a member of the family is a potential defendant, or